 Three years later

-After three years, the pressures began to take the pleasure away from the job.
+After three years, the pressures began to take pleasure away from the job.
 Days off became days of opportunities to stop and de-stress rather than opportunities to go out and explore.
 Everyone copes with stress differently but I found after a string of busy shifts all I wanted to do was assume a horizontal position for as long as possible.
 My love of midwifery was fading.
-I knew a change of setting was on order.
+I knew a change of setting was in order.
 Having lived in Sydney many years before, I knew at some stage I wanted to return and this seemed like the perfect time.

 Searching for roles